yourlegacy/yourlegacy/_posts/2014-03-27-how-to-really-have-a-productive-day.md

 layout: blog
 published: true
 category: blog
-title: How to (Really) Have a Productive Day
+title: How to (Really) Have a Productive Day...A Hands Free Experience
 splash: "/prose_media/The-Art-of-Office-Productivity.png"
 author: Bobby Roshdi
 ---

 Hey you!
 Ya, you.
 Come closer.
 Ok, now listen up.
 Want to know how to be extremely productive?
 You think you’re already productive, but here at Your Legacy, we’ve uncovered 3 simple steps that will increase your productivity so much that it’ll be like having a twin around.

 ## 1 - Don’t Masturbate In The Morning